srs/gradle-node-plugin/README.md

     node {
         // Version of node to use.
-        version = '0.10.22'
+        version = '0.11.10'

         // Base URL for fetching node distributions (change if you have a mirror). distBaseUrl = 'http://nodejs.org/dist'

         // If true, it will download node using above parameters.
-        // If false, it will try to use global installed node. download = true
+        // If false, it will try to use globally installed node. download = true

         // Set the work directory for unpacking node